ave1995/Design.Patterns.Examples/README.md

 - Chain of Responsibility can be implemented as a chain of references or a centralized construct
 - Enlist objects in the chain, possibly controlling their order
 - Object removal from (e.g., in *Dispose()*)

+## Command
+- Encapsulate all details of an operation in a separate object
+- Define instruction for applying the command (either in the command itself, or elsewhere)
+- Optionally define instructions for undoing the command
+- Can create composite commands (a.k.a macros)